oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

 ## Task 2: Load Data from the CSV Files Using the Load Data Tool

-In this task you will load the two .csv files that you downloaded earlier into two different tables in your Autonomous Database instance.
+In this task you will load the two .csv files that you downloaded earlier into two different tables in your Autonomous AI Database instance.

 >**Note:** You should be already on the **Data Load** page from the previous lab.